 Computing on Encrypted Data

-Homomorphic encryption is pretty wild - you can do math on encrypted data without decrypting it.
+Homomorphic encryption lets you do math on encrypted data without decrypting it, which still blows my mind a little.
 The math uses ring homomorphisms where both addition and multiplication are preserved:

 \[E(x + y) = E(x) \oplus E(y) \text{ and } E(x \cdot y) = E(x) \otimes E(y)\]